Lagrangian antisurgery: Desingularization

-where $L^\natural$ is the Lagrangian obtained by resolving the double point created when performing antisurgery on $L$ along the isotropic disc $D$. $V^\natural$ is embedded if $L$ is embedded, and it can be arranged to agree with with the corresponding $V: L' \leadsto L$ outside of an arbitrarily small neighbourhood of its singular locus by choosing the parameter $\kappa$ sufficiently small.
+where $L^\natural$ is a Lagrangian obtained by resolving the double point created when performing antisurgery on $L$ along the isotropic disc $D$ by an application of Lagrangian 0-surgery.
+The cobordism $V^\natural$ is embedded if $L$ is embedded, and it can be arranged to agree with with the corresponding $V: L' \leadsto L$ outside of an arbitrarily small neighbourhood of its singular locus by choosing the parameter $\kappa$ sufficiently small.
 Topologically, this cobordism is the concatenation of the traces corresponding to first performing $k$-surgery on $L$ and then $0$-surgery on the result $L'$ of the first step; in other words, $V^\natural$ is obtained from $[0,1] \times L$ by first attaching a $(k+1)$-handle and then a $1$-handle.